Anbessa City Bus Service Enterprise: History

+The leaping lion logo, used by the enterprise for much of its history, was designed by an Italian artist.

+In a rebranding, Anbessa shifted its livery to the current yellow and red, based the lower two bands of the Ethiopian flag.
+Although this is contested by some claiming it is based on the jersey of Saint George Football club.

+In 1974, the Derg military government dissolved the share company and nationalized the enterprise.

+After the fall of the Derg in 1991, the EPRDF re-established it as a public enterprise.

-Anbessa has recently begun to acquire buses assembled locally by the Metal & Engineering Corporation, a newly established military industrial complex of the Ethiopian government.
+Anbessa acquired buses assembled locally by the Metal & Engineering Corporation, a military industrial complex of the Ethiopian government.
 It has included in its fleet more than 500 of these locally assembled buses known as Bishoftu Buses, which bear the town's name where the assembly plant is located.
 Eight of these buses are in Jimma, although Anbessa only operates in Addis Ababa and special zones of Oromia Regional State.

 Currently, there are around 1000 city buses under the enterprise.
-Nearly 40 percent of these are out of service due to technical issues.
-The older DAF-Berkhof buses that were built in The Netherlands are being refurbished to extend their usability.
-The enterprise also operates 93 routes in and around the capital Addis Ababa.
-Each bus has a capacity for 100 passengers (30 seated and 70 standing).
+Nearly 40 percent of these were out of service due to technical issues.